There are a number of steps which must be completed before we can travel to and from the EU with our pets and these must be done at certain times.

 *For travel to and from EU countries

-Visit the link below for up to date advice on Brexit and pet travel
+Visit the link below for up to date advice on post-Brexit pet travel

 What to do when travelling with your pet?

 At least 2 months pre-departure: visit your vet

 If your pet has not been previously vaccinated against rabies† or is due a rabies booster then ensure this is done.
 Ensure that your pet is microchipped.

 † After the first rabies vaccination you must wait 21 days prior to travel.
 This does not apply to boosters if they are given on time.